castle-engine/cge-www/htdocs/wp/wp-content/plugins/check-email/readme.txt

 == New Features of the plugin Check & Log Email 2.0 ==

-- <strong>Export Logs</strong> - It allows to export email logs in multiple file format with date range and status.
+- <strong>Export Logs</strong> - It allows to export email logs in multiple file format with date range and status <a href="https://check-email.tech/docs/knowledge-base/how-to-export-email-logs-in-check-log-email-plugin/">Learn More</a>.
 - <strong>More Fields</strong> - Such as Cc, Bcc, Host IP, Reply To etc.
 - <strong>Log Retention Period</strong> - It allows to deletes old emails when a certain amount of logs and time has passed.
 - <strong>Print or save as PDF</strong> - You can print the email log, or save it as a PDF.